Resources & Scholarships for Black Students | EduMed.org

 Eligibility

-Black students who show academic excellence, leadership potential, community service experience, and financial need.
+Available to Black students demonstrating academic excellence, leadership potential, community service experience, and financial need.

 How to Apply